 TradeCred efforts to reduce risk

-- All invoices on TradeCred are verified by Buyer, which means if the invoice is of buyer Amazon then it is verified from Amazon for the genuineness of the invoices.
+- All invoices on TradeCred are verified by Buyer, which means if the invoice is from the buyer Amazon then it is verified by Amazon for the genuineness of the invoices.

 - Also if the Buyer does not pay the due amount then it’s the responsibility of the Seller to make payment for that invoice which is known as the Dual Recourse Mechanism.

 Your efforts to reduce risk